[?] Subscribe To This Site

 I prefer to get most of the stair parts cut before I attach them.
 Before I can cut the riser I like to cut the tread so the riser will rest on the tread when I measure the riser.

-The one thing you could change is when you cut the stair nose.You can cut it before you attach the treads and risers or cut them after the treads and risers are attached.
+The one thing you can change is when you cut the stair nose.
+You can cut it before you attach the treads and risers or cut them after the treads and risers are attached.

-Here Are The Steps For Installing Laminate Flooring on Stairs
+Here Are The Steps For Installing Laminate Flooring On Stairs

 • The first thing to do is to remove carpeting and check the stairs for squeaks and make sure the stairs are flat.